 Space Telescope Science Institute (STScI), operated by AURA for NASA, is a multi-mission operations center for NASA's flagship observatories and a worldclass astronomical research center.
-STScI is responsible for the science program for the Hubble Space Telescope and for science and flight operations for NASA's next flagship, the James Webb Space Telescope, set to launch in 2021.
+STScI is responsible for the science program for the Hubble Space Telescope and for science and flight operations for NASA's flagship, the James Webb Space Telescope, launched in 2021.